 Gold coins are a smart buy for any investor.
 They’re highly liquid, portable, and an unbeatable long-term store of value.

-But if you’re just getting into the gold market, deciding what to buy and who to trust can be daunting—especially because there is no shortage of gold scams.
+But if you’re just getting into the gold market, deciding what gold bullion product to buy and who to trust can be daunting—especially because there is no shortage of gold scams.
 To avoid getting ripped off, investors should understand everything they can about the market and industry best practices.

-This guide will explain what you should know before you buy gold coins online: Why buying online is smart and convenient, how pricing works, which coins to buy, how to find an honest online dealer, and which red flags should send you running for the hills.
+This guide will explain what you should know before you buy gold coins online: Why buying online is smart and convenient, how pricing works, which gold coins to buy, how to find an honest gold dealer, and which red flags should send you running for the hills.

 Doing business with a local coin shop gives you the peace of mind of being able to see the gold before you buy it and take it home with you that day.
 However, you’ll find better prices online.

 The reason is twofold: online dealers have low overhead costs (no brick and mortar store to maintain), and they can get multiple wholesalers to bid for your business so you get the lowest price.

 As we’ve discussed before, one of the biggest advantages of buying gold online is the storage capability.
 By utilizing this feature, the liquidity of the metal is maximized since there’s very minimal chance it is damaged in transit.

 The best online dealers will provide an online interface to sell the metal anytime.
 As soon as gold has broken the chain of custody, it immediately becomes less liquid and more difficult to sell.

 Be sure you fully understand the ramifications of taking gold out of the chain of custody before taking the delivery.

 There are some other advantages when you buy gold coins online, which are laid out in this table: